Center for Teaching and Learning

 The Yale Center for Teaching and Learning (CTL) provides many kinds of tutoring and learning support, focusing especially on writing, quantitative reasoning, and sciences.

-Another program, called the Writing Partners, offers drop-in help with writing at the Center itself.
+Another program, called the Writing Partners, offers drop-in help with writing at the CTL itself, in Sterling Library.
 Writing Partners are graduate students and advanced undergraduates selected both for their writing skills and for their ability to talk about writing.
 They can give feedback at any point in the writing process, from brainstorming to final revision.
-Both the Bass tutors and the Writing Partners help with writing in all disciplines, and provide tutoring for students who are writing in English as a second language.
+Both the Residential College tutors and the Writing Partners help with writing in all disciplines, and provide tutoring for students who are writing in English as a second language.

 Science and Quantitative Reasoning Tutoring

 The Center for Teaching and Learning offers tutoring in quantitative reasoning and science, including all areas of math, science, and economics.

 The Residential College Math and Science Tutoring program offers tutoring at scheduled times in the residential colleges and at the CTL.
 The tutors are advanced graduate students chosen for their teaching ability and their expertise.
 Tutoring in math, science, and economics is available to all Yale College students on a walk-in basis.
 You can find out tutor hours and which subjects they cover on the Residential College Math and Science Tutoring Website.
 For further questions, contact Kailas Purushothaman.